Gradle vs IDE Generation¶

 IDE generation is also the only way to use Live Preview (Ctrl+Alt+P), which lets you test grammar changes against sample input in real time without regenerating.

-The limitations are the same for both: no two-pass generation, no method mixins, and potentially incorrect generic signatures and annotations.
-If your grammar does not use mixin attributes and does not depend on precise generics in the generated code, these limitations may not affect you.
+The limitations are the same for Gradle and CLI generation in current upstream docs: mixin is unsupported, psiImplUtilClass is unsupported, and generic signatures and annotations may be less precise.
+If your grammar uses neither customization and does not depend on exact generated signatures, these limitations may not affect you.

 For details on configuring the Gradle plugin, see Gradle Plugin Setup.

-The right strategy depends on whether your grammar uses method mixins and how your team manages generated code.
+The right strategy depends on whether your grammar uses mixin or psiImplUtilClass and how your team manages generated code.

-If your grammar uses mixin attributes, generate from the IDE and commit the generated files to version control.
+If your grammar uses mixin or psiImplUtilClass, generate from the IDE and commit the generated files to version control.
 CI compiles the committed sources without running the generator.
-This gives you correct output from two-pass generation while keeping builds reproducible.
+This gives you correct output from the IDE workflow while keeping builds reproducible.

-If your grammar does not use mixins, the Gradle plugin works well as the sole generation method.
+If your grammar uses neither mixin nor psiImplUtilClass, the Gradle plugin works well as the sole generation method.
 Add src/main/gen to .gitignore and let every build (local and CI) regenerate from the grammar.
 This avoids merge conflicts in generated files and guarantees that the committed grammar is the single source of truth.

 A hybrid approach works for teams transitioning between methods: generate from the IDE during development for fast feedback and accurate output, then verify in CI that the Gradle plugin produces compilable code.
 Over time, you can reduce reliance on IDE generation as you remove mixin dependencies.